Set hostname of GCE instances

 The hostname of GCE instances can be set using multiple methods.
 Google’s preferred method is to use its DHCP service, which requires you to choose a fully qualified DNS name (FQDN), e.g. something like test123.test.com.
 If you don’t want an FQDN or if you want to use a consistent method for assigning hostnames across clouds, you can use a set-up tool like cloud-init to set your hostname.

 Both these methods are described here.
-Also, due to a recent hostname-related update on GCP, you might have to make some additional changes for GCE images that use Ubuntu 24.04 and later.
+Also, due to a recent hostname-related update on GCP, you might have to make some additional changes for GCE images that use Ubuntu 24.04 LTS and later.
 These are explained at the end.

 Using DHCP (Google’s preferred method)